Teebusch/publications/README.md

 📜 You can also find my research publications on [ResearchGate](https://www.researchgate.net/profile/Tobias-Busch-4)

-🔬 I have also peer-reviewed manuscripts for a bunch of journals.
+🔬 I have also peer-reviewed manuscripts for various scientific journals: Ear and Hearing, Cochlear Implants International, Journal of Child Language, Frontiers in Psychology, Collabra: Psychology, Human Arenas.
 You can find an incomplete list [at Publons](https://publons.com/researcher/4522734/tobias-busch)

 ## Peer-reviewed Publications